loicvh/homepage/source/posts/I_have_no_word.rst

 .. [#f2] Internet of Philosophy, Socrates.
 Consulted [ONLINE] on 2020-08-09, https://iep.utm.edu/socrates.

 .. [#Kant_critique] Kant, Immanuel, et al. The Critique of Pure Reason.
 Cambridge University Press, 2009.

+.. [#bijection] Notice that here, the proposed mapping is not really a bijection since the number 003 is considered as 3 and we will *not* have the word "zzc".
+In fact, we proved that the number of (finite) words is greater (or equal) than the number of natural.
+It suffices to reverse the relation to proof that the cardinality of the natural number is greater than the finite words.
+Hence, the cardinality of both sets is equal, and the proof is complete.